 Yes.
 We painstakingly support backups from every version of iOS.
 We started back in 2008, after our founder lost his data with an upgrade to iOS 2.
 Phew!
 If you get stuck on an older version, get in touch with us.

-iPhone Backup Extractor lets you edit any iTunes backup: by using "Export mode" as detailed above, you can edit or replace any file in your backup, or add new ones.
+iPhone Backup Extractor lets you edit any iTunes backup: by using "Expert mode" as detailed above, you can edit or replace any file in your backup, or add new ones.